We restore flowering sides

 D.1 Monitoring of project impact on target species and habitats:

-– experts were contracted and all planned project monitoring takes place on selected restored areas, or areas planned for restoration.
+– experts have been contracted, and all planned project monitoring is being carried out on selected restored or restoration-targeted areas.

 D.2 LIFE performance indicators monitoring:

-– LPI monitoring is carried out regularly from the beginning of the project.
+– LPI monitoring has been conducted regularly since the start of the project.

 D.3 Assessment of project impact on ecosystem service:

-– we procured and contracted an external provider of this monitoring.
-The initial mapping and evaluation of the current state of ecosystems and their services was carried out.
+– we have procured and contracted an external provider for this monitoring.
+The initial mapping and assessment of the current state of ecosystems and their services have been completed.

 D.4 Assessment of projects socio-economic impacts and impact of dissemination actions:

-– we procured and contracted an external provider for monitoring and evaluating the impact of project activities.
-The design of expert interviews and online questionnaires for various target public groups were discussed and agreed in spring 2022, with the data collection period running until August 2022,
+– we have procured and contracted an external provider for monitoring and evaluating the impact of project activities.
+The design of expert interviews and online questionnaires for various public target groups was discussed and approved in spring 2022, with data collection taking place until August 2022.

 F. Project management

-– the project team has been fully assembled and is working efficiently to fulfill the project activities.
+– the project team has been fully assembled and is effectively working on the implementation of project activities.

 BROZ